 5. My experience

 Bikegremlin.com uses Cloudflare since the summer of 2018.
-So far so good.
-Can’t see any results but slightly better page load times and lower server load when Cloudflare is used.
-I haven’t had any serious attacks, though I suppose an additional security layer isn’t a bad thing.
+So far so good (my Cloudflare configuration).
+I do see slightly better page load times and lower server load when Cloudflare is used.
+I haven’t had any serious attacks, though I suppose an additional security layer isn’t a bad thing (update: yes, it does help with the attacks).
 Pictures 5 and 6 show a few stats from last month:

 Take the information in this chapter as my personal opinion, ie: “to the best of my knowledge”, or “as far as I know”.

 Important: related to any data encrypted using SSL/TLS encryption (HTTPS protocol) on the way to and from your hosting server.
 All that data gets decrypted on Cloudflare proxy servers (unless you use “grey could,” when Cloudflare acts as an ordinary DNS).
 They are then re-encrypted on the way to and from the website visitors.
 Otherwise caching and protection wouldn’t work.
 This means that Cloudflare (owners) can read all the data.
 They can record it, sell it, show it to anyone.
 They can even alter it if they wish, working as a man-in-the-middle attacker.

 Does Cloudflare do this?
 They swear they don’t.
 It would certainly harm their reputation.
 Also, their business model is based on up-sales of extra services, so I don’t think they need to sell customer data (unlike some other large corporations).
 Still, I think it’s only fair for me to let you know that, technically, they could do that.
 Like Google, Cloudflare is a big brother that (for now) smiles gently and offers us a lot of great stuff for free.
 I’m using it, though my websites are set up so that they could easily work without it.

 I wrote in a bit more detail about how this all works, and how it is configured in the article about Cloudflare DNS setup.